Skip to main content

 YOU Have a Voice in the Change

-The 60-day public comment period (Oct.
-16 to Dec.
-16, 2024) for the Proposed Plan will have multiple opportunities for the public to learn more and provide feedback, including an open house and public meeting.
+The public comment period (Oct.
+16 , 2024 - Feb.
+14, 2025) for the Proposed Plan will have multiple opportunities for the public to learn more and provide feedback, including an open house and public meeting.
 We welcome your input.
 Written comments will be accepted throughout the comment period and there will be one opportunity to provide verbal comments.
 EPA is hosting an open house prior to the public meeting to provide an interactive and informational learning session.
 While verbal comments will not be recorded at the open house, written comments are welcomed.
 The public meeting, which will be recorded by a stenographer, is the only opportunity to provide verbal public comment.
-In addition, written comments can be emailed to EPAButtePPcomments@epa.gov or mailed (please visit epa.gov/butte for instructions on how to mail your comment).
+In addition, written comments can be emailed to (EPAButtePPcomments@epa.gov) or mailed.
 After the comment period closes, all comments will be evaluated and modifications may be made to the plan as appropriate.
 The comments received and EPA’s responses to them will be provided in a Responsiveness Summary, issued as part of the ROD Amendment formalizing the changes in the Proposed Plan.

 Get the Details